2014-01-23 15:17:26 by Laurie Schueler, Media Relations Specialist, as posted on the inside.akronchildrens.org blog.

 Will your dog take it in stride when a wheelchair rolls by?
 Can he ignore loud noises and leave food on the floor?
 Will he care if someone touches his tail when he least expects it?

 To become a member of the team, a dog must be able to handle all of that and more as well as pass a veterinarian screening.

 “We need to find out if the dog has the aptitude and the skills to visit with our patients,” said Cindy Duncan, Doggie Brigade advisor and supervisor of our Reinberger Family Center.
-“Yes, they have to know basic commands such as sit, down and stay.
+“They have to know basic commands such as sit, down and stay.
 But it is just as important to find out if they want to be petted by strangers.
 Do they truly and genuinely like people?
-You have to have a dog that will come in here and let large numbers of people pet him, sometimes all at once.”
+Do they enjoy being petted by large numbers of people?”

 One thing that surprises many dog aficionados is the no-treat rule during the test.

 “You can’t treat a dog during the screening,” said Duncan.
 “Your dog has to be able to react by voice command.“

 The real reward for the handler and dog is the enormous impact the program has on our patients and staff.
 Our brigaders logged more than 3,500 hours in 2011.

 The final step is a visit to the vet to make sure Fido is healthy enough to visit on the patient floors.